 Long-blade bats are designed for very tall players, providing a larger hitting area and extended reach.

-These bats are ideal for players over 6 feet tall, allowing them to play a wide range of shots comfortably.
+These bats are ideal for players over 6 feet tall, enabling them to play a wide range of shots with ease.

 Long Handle (LH) Cricket Bats